Erreur32/nginx-proxy-manager-Bash-API/README.md

 - [x] Export  all settings to NPM
 - [ ] Domain TLS check validity
 - [ ] Better Error Handeling
+- [ ] Restore Function need to be optimized